COVID-19 in Adult

 - Airborne transmission can occur, particularly within enclosed spaces (even those with adequate ventilation) or under circumstances where the infectious individual is breathing heavily, such as while exercising or singing.

 - It is not yet known whether the virus can be transmitted by blood, vomit, urine, breast milk, or semen.

 Multiple variants of the virus are circulating globally, including in the United States.
-Per the CDC, these variants (the Alpha variant [B.1.1.7], the Beta variant [B.1.351], the Gamma variant [P.1], the Delta variant [B.1.617.2], B.1.621, and the Lambda variant [C.37]) all seem to spread more easily and quickly.
+Per the CDC, these variants (the Alpha variant [B.1.1.7], the Beta variant [B.1.351], the Gamma variant [P.1], the Delta variant [B.1.617.2], B.1.621, the Delta plus variant [AY lineages], and the Lambda variant [C.37]) all seem to spread more easily and quickly.
 As of July 2021, the Delta variant accounts for the majority of new COVID-19 cases in the United States.
+As of December 1, 2021, the Omicron variant [B.1.1.529] has been detected in the United States.

 Breakthrough infections can occur in fully vaccinated individuals.
 Most reported cases have been mild or asymptomatic, although symptoms can persist for days to weeks.
 In a large study of vaccinated health care workers, the most commonly reported symptoms were upper respiratory congestion, myalgia, loss of smell or taste, and fever or rigors.
 About one-fifth of patients reported having "long-COVID" symptoms at 6 weeks after diagnosis.
 Additionally, the occurrence of breakthrough infections with SARS-CoV-2 appears to be correlated with neutralizing antibody titers during the peri-infection period.

 Infection prevention and control in health care settings: